Room Under the Stairs: Songs

 "Concrete Kisses" includes instrumentation from "sparkling" keys and a "meandering" bassline.
 The song "shrugs off the misery with rollicking keyboard work and full-bodied soul rock".
 It was also called "a gorgeous, intimate and thought-provoking record".
 "False Starts" contains a slow build.
 The vocal performance on "False Starts" is dynamic with Zayn leaning into his falsetto and showing off the full spectrum of his technical talent.
 "The Time" offers an instrumentation of honeyed mix of guitar and drums.
 However, according to Variety his vocal riffs and embellishments often sound too rugged or misplaced against the instrumentation.

 Zayn locates a beautiful meeting point between the R&B stylings of his solo past and the more guitar-driven fare, "Something in the Water" is a cross-genre gem, giving Zayn a chance to delve into wedding-song material in earnest.
 "Shoot at Will" is a sterile ballad about being lured back into the past.
 Although Zayn spends much of "Shoot at Will" sounding resigned to an unhappy fate, the tender acoustic guitar offers a glint of hope, as the song threatens to boil over into buoyant folk pop but never crosses the threshold.
 The closing "Fuschia Sea" returns to the smooth and sultry vocal deliveries that we heard from Zayn's previous projects.
 The song features an excellent, emotion-drenched vocal performance.

 Release and promotion

-Zayn announced the album along with its cover art and release date on March 13, 2024.
+Zayn announced the album along with its cover art and release date on 13 March 2024.
 He released a 45-second teaser video exactly a week before and made the album available for pre-order.

-Singles

-"What I Am" was released on March 15, 2024 as the lead single for the album, it was accompanied by a lyric video.
-"Alienated", the second single for the album was released with an accompanying live performance on April 12, 2024.
+"What I Am" was released on 15 March 2024 as the lead single for the album, it was accompanied by a lyric video.
+"Alienated", the second single for the album was released with an accompanying live performance on 12 April 2024.
 "Stardust" was the third single of the album, which was accompanied with a music video that was released the same day of the album.

-Zayn announced his first-ever solo live show at the O2 Shepherd's Bush Empire on May 17, 2024 in celebration of the release of his fourth album Room Under the Stairs.
-He performed a selection of tracks from his new LP.
+On May 1, 2024, Zayn announced his first-ever solo live show at the O2 Shepherd's Bush Empire on May 17 in celebration of the release of the album.
+On 18 September 2024, Zayn announced he would embark on the Stairway to the Sky Tour.
+Spanning 21 shows and 11 cities, it kicked off on 23 November, 2024, in Leeds, England, and concluded on 27 March, 2025, in Mexico City, Mexico.
+Following Liam Payne's death, the United States dates were postponed to early 2025.